Autonomous sales agent checklist: 27 features that actually matter (not just AI widgets)

 FAQ

-How do I test “agentic” claims in a product demo?
+How do I test "autonomous" claims in a demo?

-Ask the vendor to execute a real workflow end to end on a real record, then show the logs and audit trail.
-For example: enroll a lead into a sequence, schedule a meeting, update opportunity stage, and show exactly what the agent changed and why.
+Ask the vendor to run a real workflow end to end on a real record, then show the logs and audit trail.
+For example: build a short target list, enroll a lead into a sequence, schedule a meeting, update the stage, and show exactly what the agent changed and why.

-Common red flags include: no action-level permissions, no approval flows, weak audit logs, no replay/debugging, no citations for research claims, and no field-level provenance.
-These issues usually show up in week two of a trial when automations scale.
+No action-level permissions, no approval flows, weak audit logs, no replay or debugging, no citations for research claims, and no field-level provenance.
+These usually show up in week two of a trial, when automations scale.

-How is agentic CRM different from a sales copilot?
+How is an autonomous agent different from a sales copilot?

 A copilot assists a human with suggestions and drafts.
-An agentic CRM can plan and execute actions in your systems under policy constraints.
-Salesforce explicitly positions Agentforce around agents that can “take action,” which is the key difference.
+An autonomous agent plans and executes actions in your systems under policy constraints.
+Salesforce explicitly positions Agentforce around agents that can "take action," which is the key difference.
 (Salesforce Agentforce)

-It depends on how much of your reps’ week is admin work and how quickly you can operationalize guardrails.
-McKinsey estimates generative AI could raise sales productivity by roughly 3 to 5 percent of global sales expenditures, but your CRM must tie agent actions to measurable funnel outcomes to validate ROI.
+It depends on how much of your reps' week is admin and outreach work, and how quickly you can operationalize guardrails.
+McKinsey estimates that generative AI could raise sales productivity by roughly 3 to 5 percent of global sales expenditures, but the agent must tie its actions to measurable funnel outcomes to validate that in your business.
 (McKinsey)

-Do I need a sandbox to trial an agentic CRM?
+Do I need a sandbox to trial one?

 Yes, if the agent can send emails, modify fields, or update stages.
 A sandbox (or a true "no side effects" test mode) prevents accidental outreach, data pollution, and irreversible pipeline changes while you tune permissions and approvals.

-Run this 30-minute demo drill with your top 2 vendors
+Run this 30-minute demo drill with your top two vendors

-3. Have it enroll the lead into a 3-step sequence with a meeting booking link.
+- Have it enroll the lead into a 3-step sequence with a meeting-booking link.

-4. Force an edge case: missing data, duplicate contact, low confidence.
+- Force an edge case: missing data, a duplicate contact, low confidence.

-5. Review: logs, audit trail, permission checks, approval triggers.
+- Review the logs, audit trail, permission checks, and approval triggers.